 Little did King know at the time, Bentley would succeed in constructing the school's first LEED-certified building, and the first standalone LEED Platinum-certified ice arena in the entire country.

 Jan Taylor, an architect at Architectural Resources Cambridge (ARC), says Bentley officials weren't even after a Platinum certification.
 "Interestingly enough, LEED Platinum was not a goal when we started the project," Taylor says.
 "The building was to be LEED Silver-certified.
 All of their new construction has to be LEED Silver or better, and so we sort of went in knowing that we needed to be sustainable."

 As the project progressed, Taylor says team members came to the realization that they weren't that far off from a truly distinguished certification.
-"Once we started looking at really efficient mechanical systems and a good tight building envelope, we were squarely in the LEED Sliver goal range, and at that point it became clear that with a little extra effort, we could tip the scales into Platinum, and that would be something they could really hang their hat on."
+"Once we started looking at really efficient mechanical systems and a good tight building envelope, we were squarely in the LEED Gold range, and at that point it became clear that with a little extra effort, we could tip the scales into Platinum, and that would be something they could really hang their hat on."

 Tipping to Platinum